07 May Karelia Russia Travel Guide

 Marble mine park Ruskeala is a one of a kind sight, natural and artificial at the same time, located on the territory of the Ruskeala Mountain Park.
 This huge man-made bowl is 460 meters long, up to 109 meters wide and in some parts, over 150 meters deep.
 It amazes tourists with its emerald green water, whose clarity reaches 18 meters.
 The mine was created as a result of marble excavation.
 Fun fact: the mining rock was initially utilized for burning the lime and only Catherine II the Great appreciated marble as a decorative stone.

-Petrozavodsk (the capital of Karelia) is located 425km from St Petersburg and 940km from Moscow.
-If you’re travelling from St Petersburg, the easiest way is to take a train from Ladozsky railway station to Petrozavodsk (7-8h trip) or a night bus (departs daily from the Saint Petersburg bus station).
-If you’re travelling from Moscow, you can take a flight from Domodedovo to Petrozavodsk.
-Russian airlines do not offset carbon emissions (as yet), so we encourage you do it on your own – it’s really easy!
+Petrozavodsk (the capital of Karelia) is located 940 km from Moscow.
+The distance from St Petersburg to the Republic of Karelia is 425 km.
+If you’re traveling from St Petersburg, the easiest way is to take a train from Ladozhsky railway station to Petrozavodsk (7-8h trip) or a night bus (departs daily from the Saint Petersburg bus station).
+If you’re traveling from Moscow, you can take a flight from Domodedovo to Petrozavodsk.